Sprengel Deformity: Causes, Diagnosis and Treatment

 • CT scans to provide detailed images of the shoulder blade and surrounding structures

-• MRI scans to assess muscle and ligament structures around the shoulder
+• mri scans to assess muscle and ligament structures around the shoulder

 Treatment Options for Sprengel Deformity